 Besides containers and Kubernetes, which has become the de-facto container orchestration engine, cloud native uses concepts and technologies like microservices, DevOps, CICD, immutable infrastructure and declarative APIs to build, deploy and operate applications.

 In this series of articles we will outline a checklist of tools, concepts and services that make it easier to develop, deploy, manage and operate cloud native applications deployed on Kubernetes.

 It is aimed towards CIOs, CTOs and DevOps team leads tasked with ensuring developers, DevOps and SREs have the necessary tools at their disposal to facilitate the smooth running of cloud native Kubernetes environments.

 Let’s start at the beginning with the development workflow.

-Kubernetes introduces complexity into the development workflow requiring developers to work with native Kubernetes objects like containers, pods and deployments, in addition to images and repositories and primitives that are already part of the workflow.
+Kubernetes introduces complexity into the development workflow requiring developers to work with native Kubernetes objects like containers, pods and deployments, in addition to image, repositories and primitives that are already part of the workflow.
 This often leads to non optimal development practices.

 CIOs and DevOps team leads need to de-clutter this workflow and make it as seamless as possible.
 One way to do this is by ensuring that the introduction of Kubernetes makes minimal changes to the already existing pre-Kubernetes development workflow.